-This is advanced project management and analysis work in the Department of Human Services Division of Performance Management and Accountability or Finance Division.
+This is advanced project management and analysis work in the Department of Human Services Division of Performance Management and Accountability, Finance Division, or in the Project Management Office of the Administration and Management Division.
 Employees in this class supervise staff performing data analysis work and interns and may be allocated to one of three assignments: Continuous Process Improvement, Performance and Outcome Measures, or Revenue Analysis and Management.
 The employees in this class facilitate the review of processes or performance and outcome measures across the entire agency, and coordinate the development and implementation of new methods and systems to improve overall agency performance in the area of assignment.
 A significant aspect of the work includes working with executives and upper management of all divisions to review operational processes and implement improvements, as well as acting as a consultant for executive level agency personnel in the implementation of performance management initiatives.
 Work requires the utilization of data analysis methodology, process improvement methodology, and/or project management principles.
 Work is performed under the general direction of an administrative superior.

 · Positions in this class must perform advanced project management and analysis work.

 · Positions must supervise lower level staff performing data analysis work.